Algorithmic policing technology

 Data used to determine hotspots

 The idea is simple enough.
 Computer programs help determine where to deploy police or to root out individuals who may be more likely to commit a crime or become a victim of one.
-In a recent study titled To Surveil and Predict A Human Rights Analysis of Algorithmic Policing in Canada, the Citizen Lab found “algorithmic policing methods often rely on the aggregation and analysis of massive volumes of data, such as personal information, communications data, biometric data, geolocation data, images, social media content, and policing data (such as statistics based on police arrests or criminal records).”
+In a recent study titled To Surveil and Predict A Human Rights Analysis of Algorithmic Policing in Canada [PDF], the Citizen Lab found “algorithmic policing methods often rely on the aggregation and analysis of massive volumes of data, such as personal information, communications data, biometric data, geolocation data, images, social media content, and policing data (such as statistics based on police arrests or criminal records).”

 Opinion is split on the issue of algorithms used in policing.
 Critics are concerned about accountability and transparency and the risk of perpetuating racial profiling.
 Proponents say such methods can aid in more accurately predicting crime than traditional police methods.